-Given that MYM-V-56 and MYM-III-10 exhibited acute in vivo efficacy and cured infections at 100 mg / kg, we assessed the potency of these compounds relative to MCLZ by treating infected mice with a range of doses (10-120 mg / kg) and counting the live worm burden after one week (Figure 2C).
-MCLZ cured infected mice at a dose of 30 mg / kg, in line with the effective dose between 33-57 mg / kg reported in the initial Roche study (11).
-MYM-V-56 and MYM-III-10 displayed curative activity at slightly higher doses of 90-120 mg / kg.
-This is consistent with the in vitro results where the racemate of these compounds were slightly less potent than MCLZ, which is the purified active (S) isoform (Figure 1B&C).
+Given that MYM-V-56 and MYM-III-10 exhibited acute in vivo efficacy and cured infections at 100 mg/kg, we assessed the potency of these compounds relative to MCLZ by treating infected mice with a range of doses (10-90 or 120 mg/kg) and counting the live worm burden after 1 week (Fig. 2C).
+MCLZ cured infected mice at a dose of 30 mg/kg, in line with the effective dose between 33 and 57 mg/kg reported in the initial Roche study (11).
+MYM-V-56 and MYM-III-10 displayed curative activity at higher doses of 90-120 mg/kg.
+This is consistent with the in vitro results where the racemate of these compounds was slightly less potent than MCLZ, which is the purified active (S) isoform (Fig. 1B and C).